 “The only thing necessary for the triumph of evil is for good men to do nothing.” — Edmund Burke

-Sometimes we each have to be the one, even if it’s a little embarrassing, to prevent something more embarrassing or even dangerous from happening.
+Sometimes we each have to be the one, even if it’s embarrassing, to prevent something more embarrassing or even catastrophic from happening.

 — Anthony Pratt